 While some of these books have decent reputations, none of them have oversight, which means their customers have no recourse if one of these offshore sportsbooks refuse to pay.

-The differences between regulated sportsbook sites and offshore sites
+The differences between legal sportsbook sites and offshore sites

 Let’s start with some definitions, which is vital since legal sportsbooks and gray market sportsbooks look similar, at first glance.

-These sportsbooks are all licensed by casinos or racetracks, which have brick-and-mortar operations and technology partners that run the sites.
+These sites are all licensed by casinos or racetracks, which have brick-and-mortar operations and technology partners that run the sites.